M. 23 Jan 1854 in St. Paul, Minnesota

 Emigrated: December 1851

-As I did genealogy research on Eliza Furlong, I was struck by one thing: in spite of many difficulties, she lived a fairly long life.
+Eliza Furlong suffered many tragedies in her life, but in spite of that, she lived quite a long time.
 She was born September 18, 1830 to Martin Furlong and Mary Butler in the Rathangan Parish of County Wexford.
 There is a baptismal register that survived showing Eliza's baptism on September 26th.
 The Furlong family was big and the girls outnumbered the boys by a large margin.
 Eliza was able to write her own name, indicating she probably had some education in her childhood.